-Or do you sometimes hear someone else using one of those words; and somehow their usage doesn’t sound right to you, but you’re not sure who is right, you or that person?
+Or do you sometimes hear other people using one of those words; and somehow their usage doesn’t sound right to you, but you’re not sure who is right, you or the other person?

 Not to worry!
 The Grammar Nerd is here to rescue you from the Problem of Pronoun Puzzlement; so that you can use pronouns correctly and confidently in both your writing and speaking, and come across as the educated and authoritative person you really are.